zachnieto/neatqueueweb/docs/README.md

 ## Balance By
 ### `/balanceby`
 #### Description
- (default: mmr) Sets how teams are balanced.
+ (Default: mmr) Sets how teams are balanced.
 #### Usage: `/balanceby [mode]`
 #### Arguments:
 `mode`: *(Required)* How teams are balanced.\